Zak-Sheikh/Zak-Sheikh/README.md

 ---

+## 🏆 Notable Achievements
+- 🚀 **Deployed** multiple fully functional projects to production using modern dev tools & GitHub Pages.
+- 📱 **Designed & launched** a native iOS fitness app with persistent storage and an interactive UI.
+- 🌐 **Built & optimized** a marketing website for a housing services business, improving accessibility, mobile performance, and SEO.
+- 💡 Recognized for creating **user-friendly interfaces** and **efficient backend solutions** that balance performance with maintainability.

+---

 ## 🎯 Career Goals
 - Land an **entry-level software engineering** or **backend development** role.
 - Continue building **portfolio projects** that combine backend logic with clean, intuitive frontends.